stukenov/ott-multiview/README.md

 # ENV vars

-To start a listener on a port other than 3000, set/export the `PORT` ENV var.
+The application listens on port 3939 by default.
+To run on a different port, set/export the `PORT` environment variable.
 To start a HTTPs server, export:
 ```
 SSL_KEY=/path/to/key